$L^p$ theory for the square roots and square functions of elliptic operators having a BMO anti-symmetric part: theory for the semigroup and square roots

 We remark that the $L^p$ estimate for the square root is actually valid for all $p\in(1,\infty)$.
 That is, we have $\norm{L^{1/2}f}_{L^p}\lesssim\norm{\nabla f}_{L^p}$ for $1<p<\infty$, $f\in \dot{W}^{1,p}$.
 This can be obtained by the weak type (1,1) estimate

 and then by Marcinkiewicz interpolation. \eqref{L1/2 weak1} can be derived using a Calderon-Zygmund decomposition for Sobolev functions.
 One can find the details in \cite{auscher2007necessary} Lemma 5.13.
 There, the result is carefully relied on dimension, as well as the lower range of $p$ in the $L^p-L^2$ off-diagonal estimate for the semigroup.
-In our setting, we do not need those discussions mainly because the Gaussian estimates we have obtained in Section \ref{the Gaussian property sec} yield the $L^p-L^2$ off-diagonal estimate for $(e^{-tL})_{t>0}$ for all $1<p<2$.
+In our setting, we do not need those discussions mainly because the Gaussian estimate \eqref{K_t_bd} yields the $L^p-L^2$ off-diagonal estimate for $(e^{-tL})_{t>0}$ for all $1<p<2$.

 We end this section by summarizing our results.
 Note that by writing $\nabla f= \nabla L^{-1/2}\br{L^{1/2}f}$, the $L^p$ estimate for the Riesz transform associated to $L$ yields the invertibility property of the square root on $L^p$ spaces. \begin{thm} Let $n\ge 2$, $\epsilon_1$ be as in Proposition \ref{sqrttnabla_L2-LpProp}, and let $f\in \dot{W}^{1,p}(\Rn)$.
 Then $\norm{L^{1/2}f}_{L^p}\lesssim\norm{\nabla f}_{L^p}$ for $1<p<\infty$.
 And $\norm{\nabla f}_{L^p}\lesssim\norm{L^{1/2}f}_{L^p}$ for $1<p<2+\epsilon_1$.
 Furthermore, $L^{1/2}$ extends to an isomorphism from $\dot{W}^{1,p}$ onto $L^p$ when $1<p<2+\epsilon_1$. \end{thm}